mskf3000/Tutorials-and-Cheat-Sheets/Munin - Moving and Renaming Data Files.md

 ***

-<sup>*Munin - Moving and Renaming Data Files (c) by Jack Szwergold.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*</sup>
+*Munin - Moving and Renaming Data Files (c) by Jack Szwergold.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*